isaacvock/fastq2EZbakR/docs/faq.md

 ## fastq2EZbakR FAQs

+### Why are there a high number of T-to-C mutations in -s<sup>4</sup>U samples?

+If you have high background mutation rates (e.g., lots of mutations in samples not exposed to label), the most likely culprit is improper trimming of reads.
+That is, technical sequences (adapters, UMIs, etc.) or high error rates known to commonly plague the ends of reads are to blame.
+See my advice for read trimming settings [here](tips.md) for details.
+In short, make sure you have explicitly specified technical sequences that need to be removed, and it is also worth adding a bit of hard clipping to remove common end-of-read artifacts.

 ### Why are there a low number of T-to-C mutations in the cB?

 If there are very few T-to-C mutations in the final cB.csv file (e.g., if sample-wide mutation rates in +s<sup>4</sup>U samples are < 0.003), then you may have used the incorrect value for the `strandedness` parameter in the config.
 One way to tell if this is the case is by looking at one of the +s<sup>4</sup>U sample counts.csv files in `results/counts/` and checking for an abundance of A-to-G mutations.
 If this is the case, flip the value of `strandedness` to the opposite of whatever you used.